North East Football History

 At Redcar, horse races were held on the beach until the present racecourse opened in 1872.
 The remains of a Georgian grandstand can be found at Richmond where a meeting was once held.

 The Blaydon Races, a popular musical hall song first sung by Geordie Ridley at Balmbra’s Music Hall in Newcastle in 1862, gives an idea of some of the characters attending the old race meetings of times past.
 These races were held on an island in the middle of the Tyne and were last held on September 2, 1916.
 A riot broke out after the winning horse was disqualified and the event was discontinued.
-The Blaydon Races song is of course the football anthem for Newcastle United football fans.
+The Blaydon Races song is of course, as we have already mentioned, the football anthem for Newcastle United football fans.

 A notable Champion jockey of recent times is the North East-raised (Guisborough) Grand National winning jockey, Bob Champion who was the subject of a movie about his life and battle with cancer prior to his Grand National win on Aldaniti in 1981.